en

 The whole world in one place

-The National Ethnographic Museum is a space where the achievements of world culture meet with individual sensitivity, becoming an inspiration to discover the beauty of diversity.
+The State Ethnographic Museum is a space where the achievements of world culture meet individual sensitivity, becoming an inspiration to discover the beauty inherent in diversity.

-Our mission is to collect diversity and richness of cultures around the world and present their values as a nationwide good, thus contributing to the development of an open society.
+Our mission is to collect the diversity and richness of cultures from all over the world and to present their value as a nationwide asset, thereby contributing to the development of an open society.

 1